vEnhance/web.evanchen.cc/input/napkin.md

 ## {{ hl("status", "Project Status") }}

-The **recent v1.5** is a new update which revises many of the earlier chapters and adds new content in real analysis, measure theory, and algebraic geometry.
+Following [semver](https://semver.org/), the version number 1.6
-It is however even more visibly incomplete, with several chapters scheduled but not yet written.
+indicates the addition of a few new chapters (and many typo fixes), as well as a pretty cover artwork.
-In addition, many chapters still lack problems or solutions.
+Nonetheless, there are several chapters scheduled but not yet written, and many chapters still lack problems or solutions.

 See link above for the most recent draft.
 You can also view the